czechflek/BDT_Instacart/REPORT.md

 ## Data Preparation

-After we connect to the cluster, we start by downloading and extracting the dataset:
+Let's connect to the cluster and  start by downloading and extracting the dataset:

 ```shell
 ssh czechflek@hador.ics.muni.cz